spatie/laravel-webhook-client/README.md

 ```

 After configuring the model, you should schedule the `model:prune` Artisan command in your
 application's `Kernel` class.
+Don't forget to explicitly mention the `WebhookCall` class!
 You are free to choose the appropriate interval at which this command should be run:

 ```php
 <?php